Royal Australian Corps of Military Police: Uniform

 The Royal Australian Corps of Military Police have several different attires as they wear different clothing dependant on the occasion, the following encompasses their polyester general duty dress.
 One of the RACMP’s more distinguishing items of clothing is their scarlet beret, it has been the official headdress for the authorised members of the Corps since March 1975.
-The Corps ranking below Colonel, wear a slouch hat and those Colonel and above as well as those with regimental appointments or honorary Corps are permitted to wear the beret.
 The beret has been considered a standout item from those such as their Colonel-in-Chief, The Duchess of Cornwall, who made the following comment while on her visit to Australia in 2012.
 "I am delighted to see that you are all wearing your rather dashing scarlet berets and wondered if the Colonel-in-Chief might possibly get to wear one, too?".
 The Military Police must wear a white belt with equipment attached in addition to their scarlet MP identification badges.
 The holster pistol, hand cuff pouch and tactical baton holders and items are only worn when the Corps have been ordered to do so.
 Although if a RACMP is currently posted within the Australian Defence Force Investigative Service (ADFIS) unit they will wear the ADFIS identification patch.
 Another significant item of this uniform are the scarlet and black lanyard.
 The uniform then includes a capped sleeved khaki shirt, khaki slacks and socks and black leather boots.
 The main differences between the polyester general duties dress and the Patrol Order Services dress are that the khaki necktie, a long sleeve khaki shirt and either a service dress; skirt, slacks or trousers are required for patrol order.